Study in North Carolina

 In addition to agriculture and manufacturing, the state has become a leader in information and biotechnology developments.
-International students can participate in research at institutions including the University of North Carolina Chapel Hill, North Carolina State University and Duke University which are in close proximity to Research Triangle Park in the Raleigh-Durham area.
+International students can participate in research at institutions including the University of North Carolina at Chapel Hill, North Carolina State University at Raleigh and Duke University which are in close proximity to Research Triangle Park in the Raleigh-Durham area.
 Since it was established in the 1950s, the research center, comprised of federal agencies and almost 200 companies, has grown exponentially with the aid of academic research.
 Due to the success of Research Triangle Park, other such areas are expanding and developing around the state that will focus on biotechnology, nanotechnology, biochemistry and genetics.

 Charlotte has also grown rapidly in the banking and finance industry.
 Charlotte has emerged as the second largest banking center in the U.S. after New York City.
 Students looking to gain experience in the financial industry will find Bank of America and Wachovia headquarters located in Charlotte.

 One unique feature of the University of North Carolina is its exchange program.
 The UNC Exchange Program organizes the exchange of students from UNC campuses with other students overseas.
 According to their website, the exchange program currently operates in Australia, Canada, Brazil, Finland, Sweden, Denmark, Germany, Mexico and Uruguay and serves as a liaison for programs available through the independent International Student Exchange Program.